 A person is not liable on an instrument unless the person: (1) signed the instrument; or (2) is represented by an agent or representative who signed the instrument and the signature is binding on the represented person under Section 3.402.
 Tex.
 Bus. & Com.
 Code § 3.401(a).
 A signature may be made (i) manually or by means of a device or machine, and (ii) by the use of any name, including a trade or assumed name, or by a word, mark, or symbol executed or adopted by a person with present intention to authenticate a writing.
 Tex.
 Bus. & Com.
 Code § 3.401(b).
 Tex.
 Bus. & Com.
-Code § 3.402 (b) states, "If a representative signs the name of the represented person, the following rules apply: (1) If the form of the signature shows unambiguously that the signature is made on behalf of the represented person who is identified in the instrument, the representative is not liable on the instrument. . . . " If an issue as to agency signature arises, review Tex.
+Code § 3.402 (b) states, "If a representative signs the name of the representative to an instrument and the signature is an authorized signature of the represented person, the following rules apply: (1) If the form of the signature shows unambiguously that the signature is made on behalf of the represented person who is identified in the instrument, the representative is not liable on the instrument. " If an issue as to agency signature arises, review Tex.
 Bus. & Com.
 Code § 3.402 and comments carefully, as the statute resolves many agency signature issues.

 "When an agent seeks to avoid personal liability on a contract he signs, it is his duty to disclose that he is acting in a representative capacity and the identity of his principal."
 Ferrant v.
 Graham Assocs., No. 02-12-00190-CV (Tex.
-App.-Fort Worth, May 8, 2014, n.p.h.)(2014 Tex.
+App.-Fort Worth, May 8, 2014, no pet.)(2014 Tex.
 App.
-Lexis), citing Southwestern Bell Media v.
+Lexis 4984)(mem. op.), citing Southwestern Bell Media v.
 Trepper, 784 S.W.2d 68, 71-72 (Tex.
 App.-Dallas 1989, no writ).